doccatdev/100-Days-of-Python-Course/Day 3 /Readme.txt

-Rock, Scissor and Paper is a simple program to implement the Rock, Scissor and Paper (RPS) game.
+Treasure Island is a simple program to implement nested if concept.
 This program was created as part of learning the nested conditional statement (if, if else, elif) material in the Python programming language.